 Homeless Funding: In 2016 the City became the administrative entity (AE) to administer State ESG and California Emergency Solutions and Housing (CESH) programs for San Benito and Monterey Counties.
 This collaboration has added emergency homeless funding and increased capacity to serve homeless in our CoC.
-This past year, the City and the County joined efforts to fund the SHARE Center operated by Bay Area Community Services (BACS).
-In addition to the SHARE Center, the City funds the operations of the Chinatown Navigation Center (CNC), operated by Community Homeless Solutions to provide sanitation and onsite management of services for the homeless individuals in Chinatown.
+In FY 2022-2023, the City and the County joined efforts to fund the SHARE Center operated by Bay Area Community Services (BACS).
+In addition to the SHARE Center, the City funds the operations of the Chinatown Navigation Center (CNC) using XXX funds, operated by Community Homeless Solutions to provide sanitation and onsite management of services for the homeless individuals in Chinatown.
 In conjunction with these services, the City also purchased, installed, and furnish a Sprung Structure that can temporarily house up to 51 individuals which are also managed and operated by Community Homeless Solutions.
 There are two RVs reserved in the scenario that there are Covid positive cases at the CNC.
 This activity was in response to the Covid-19 pandemic.
+In FY 2022-2023 through other leveraged funds the City and County are partnering to expand the project room key program in Salinas under another similar model, The Emergency Motel Program which offers 37 rooms, 11 with double beds, 26 single beds.
+University Corporation of Monterey Bay provides case management services at the EMP and are partially funded by ESG-CV.